The workplace is an important part of National Disability Employment Awareness Month (NDEAM)

-Activities conducted by individual employers and their employees are an important part of National Disability Employment Awareness Month (NDEAM).
-The ideas below are just a few ways they can participate, during October and all year long.
+The ideas below are just a few ways employers and their employees can participate, during October and all year long.
 For additional inspiration, check out Beyond NDEAM: Year-Round Employer Strategies for Advancing Disability Inclusion.

-- Review policies — NDEAM is an opportune time to review your company's policies to ensure they convey a commitment to an inclusive workplace culture.
-For assistance in doing so, read Inclusion@Work (see in particular the first section, "Lead the Way: Inclusive Business Culture").
+NDEAM is an opportune time to review your company's policies to ensure they convey a commitment to an inclusive workplace culture.
+For assistance in doing so, see Inclusion@Work (in particular the first section, "Lead the Way: Inclusive Business Culture").

-- Establish an employee resource group — NDEAM is a perfect time to launch a disability Employee Resource Group (ERG).
+NDEAM is a perfect time to launch a disability Employee Resource Group (ERG).
 Sometimes referred to as Employee Networks or Affinity Groups, ERGs offer employees an opportunity to connect and receive support from others with similar backgrounds or interests.
-For more information, see A Toolkit for Establishing and Maintaining Successful Employee Resource Groups.
+For more information, see A Toolkit for Establishing and Maintaining Successful Employee Resource Groups [PDF].
 If your company already has a disability ERG, consider using NDEAM to remind employees about it through displays, information tables or other communication channels.

-- Create a display — NDEAM is a great time to freshen up bulletin boards in break areas or other locations that employees frequent by posting positive messages about your company's commitment to a disability-inclusive workforce.
-Start by putting up this year's NDEAM poster, which is available in English and Spanish.
+NDEAM is a great time to freshen up bulletin boards in break areas or other locations that employees frequent by posting positive messages about your company's commitment to a disability-inclusive workforce.
+Start by putting up this year's NDEAM poster, available in English and Spanish.
 Additional display materials include the "What Can YOU Do?" poster series.

-- Train supervisors — Supervisors are the individuals closest to an organization's workforce.
+Supervisors are the individuals closest to an organization's workforce.
 As part of NDEAM, consider conducting training to ensure they understand their role in fostering an inclusive workplace culture.
 Such training may include a review of relevant policies, including the process for providing reasonable accommodations.
-One easy way to provide such training is to make use of available "turn-key" training modules and available materials, such as the Building an Inclusive Workforce tabletop desk guide.
+One easy way to provide such training is to make use of available "turn-key" training modules and available materials, such as the Building an Inclusive Workforce [PDF] tabletop desk guide.